zaphoyd/websocketpp/tutorials/app_client_tutorial/chapter1.md

 m_endpoint.clear_error_channels(websocketpp::log::elevel::all);
 ```

-Next, we initialize the transport system underlying the endpoint and sets it to perpetual mode.
+Next, we initialize the transport system underlying the endpoint and set it to perpetual mode.
 In perpetual mode the endpoint's processing loop will not exit automatically when it has no connections.
 This is important because we want this endpoint to remain active while our application is running and process requests for new WebSocket connections on demand as we need them.
 Both of these methods are specific to the asio transport.
 They will not be  necessary or present in endpoints that use a non-asio config.
 ```cpp
 m_endpoint.init_asio();
 m_endpoint.start_perpetual();